 With respect to section (a)(B), the accumulation of emissions increases due to physical changes and changes in the method of operation, netting is not allowed; i.e. only emissions increases are counted.

-Exampe: A source can add a new unit and retire an existing unit, and:
+Example: A source can add a new unit and retire an existing unit, and:

 The PSEL increase from the new unit can be canceled out (netted out) by the PSEL decrease from the retired existing unit.